HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 Summary

-In scientific disciplines ranging from clinical research to machine learning, researchers face the challenge of objectively comparing multiple algorithms, experimental conditions, or datasets across a variety of performance metrics.
+In scientific disciplines ranging from clinical research to machine learning, researchers face the challenge of objectively comparing multiple algorithms, experimental conditions, or datasets across up to three performance or quality metrics.
 This process, often framed as Multi-Criteria Decision Making (MCDM), is critical for identifying state-of-the-art methods.
 However, traditional ranking approaches frequently suffer from limitations: they may rely on central tendencies that ignore data variability (Benavoli et al., 2016; Demšar, 2006), depend solely on p-values which can be misleading in large samples (Wasserstein & Lazar, 2016), or require subjective weighting of conflicting metrics (Taherdoost & Madanchian, 2023).

-HERA (Hierarchical-Compensatory, Effect-Size Driven Ranking Algorithm) is a MATLAB toolbox designed to automate this comparison process, bridging the gap between elementary statistical tests and complex decision-making frameworks.
+HERA (Hierarchical-Compensatory, Effect-Size-Driven Ranking Algorithm) is a MATLAB-based ranking framework designed to automate the Paired Benchmarking process, bridging the gap between elementary statistical tests and complex decision-making methods.
 Unlike weighted-sum approaches that collapse multi-dimensional performance into a single scalar, HERA implements a hierarchical-compensatory logic.
 This logic integrates non-parametric significance testing (Wilcoxon signed-rank test), robust effect size estimation (Cliff’s Delta, Relative Difference), and bootstrapping (e.g. Percentile and Cluster) to produce rankings that are both statistically robust and practically relevant.
 HERA is designed for researchers in biomedical imaging, machine learning, and applied statistics who need to compare method performance across multiple quality metrics in a statistically rigorous manner without requiring subjective parameter tuning.

 Statement of Need